TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-citus-connectivity-userrestart.md

 ## **Recommended Steps**
 * Servers typically return quickly after a restart.
 You can retry your connection.
-* If the server was quite busy when restarted, it has more to do in recovery and may take longer to return.
+* If the server was quite busy when restarted, it has more to do in recovery and may take longer to return